Keith Moon: Legacy

-Ray Davies notably lauded Moon's drumming during his speech for the Kinks' induction into the Rock and Roll Hall of Fame, in 1990: "...
+Ray Davies lauded Moon's drumming during his speech for the Kinks' induction into the Rock and Roll Hall of Fame, in 1990: "...
 Keith Moon changed the sound of drumming."

 "God bless his beautiful heart ..."
 Ozzy Osbourne told Sounds a month after the drummer's death.
-"People will be talking about Keith Moon 'til they die, man.
-Someone somewhere will say, 'Remember Keith Moon?'
-Who will remember Joe Bloggs who got killed in a car crash?
-No one.
-He's dead, so what?
-He didn't do anything to talk of."
+"People will be talking about Keith Moon 'til they die, man."

-Clem Burke of Blondie has said "Early on all I cared about was Keith Moon and the Who.
+Clem Burke of Blondie said: "Early on all I cared about was Keith Moon and the Who.
 When I was about eleven or twelve, my favourite part of drum lessons was the last ten minutes, when I'd get to sit at the drumset and play along to my favourite record.
 I'd bring in 'My Generation'.
 At the end of the song, the drums go nuts.
 'My Generation' was a turning point for me because before that it was all the Charlie Watts and Ringo type of thing."

 In 1998 Tony Fletcher published a biography of Moon, Dear Boy: The Life of Keith Moon, in the United Kingdom.
 The phrase "Dear Boy" became a catchphrase of Moon's when, influenced by Kit Lambert, he began affecting a pompous English accent.
 In 2000, the book was released in the US as Moon (The Life and Death of a Rock Legend).
 Q Magazine called the book "horrific and terrific reading", and Record Collector said it was "one of rock's great biographies."

 In 2008, English Heritage declined an application for Moon to be awarded a blue plaque.
 Speaking to The Guardian, Christopher Frayling said they "decided that bad behaviour and overdosing on various substances wasn't a sufficient qualification."
 The UK's Heritage Foundation disagreed with the decision, presenting a plaque which was unveiled on 9 March 2009.
 Daltrey, Townshend, Robin Gibb and Moon's mother Kit were present at the ceremony.